Apurba-Kumar-Ghosh/Multiplayer-Rock-Paper-Scissor-Game/README.md

 11. After 1 game you should be able to see the Points Leaderboar on the landing page.

 Have fun playing.

+PS: If you face some issue with cross-connection..Please restart the server with command: `npm run start-server`